matthewmcdaniel/oracledb-opentelemetry-azure/labs/bicep/bicep.md

     `openMode` - This determines what read/write access users should have.
 Options include `ReadOnly` and `ReadWrite`.

-    `permissionLevel` - Determines who sould have access to the database.
+    `permissionLevel` - Determines who should have access to the database.
 Valid options are

     `Restricted` for `ADMIN` only access.
     `Unrestricted` otherwise.